luraess/julia-parallel-course-EGU21/README.md

 The course repository lists following folders and items:
 - the [data](data) folder contains various low resolution Greenland input data (bedrock topography, surface elevation, ice thickness, masks, ...) downscaled from [BedMachine Greenland v3] - note the filenames include grid resolution information `(nx, ny)`;
 - the [docs](docs) folder contains documentation linked in the [README](README.md);
-- the output folder _will_ contain the various code output, mainly figures in png format;
+- the various _output_ folder will contain the codes output, mainly figures in png format;
 - the [scripts](scripts) folder contains the scripts this course is about 🎉
+- the [extras](extras) folder contains supporting course material (not discussed live during the course);
 - the [`Project.toml`](Project.toml) file is a Julia project file, tracking the used packages and enabling a reproducible environment.

 ⤴️ [_back to content_](#content)